Why

 academic coaching?

-In general, a tutor is someone
+In general, a tutor is someone who meets privately with

-course with which one is having trouble.
+subjects with which they're struggling.
 Tutors are

 qualified to address deficiencies in students’